ImageMarkup/isic-gallery/README.md

   - `ISIC_NEW_API_URL` to the absolute URL of the ISIC API root
     - this must include a trailing slash
     - e.g. this value may be `https://api-sandbox.isic-archive.com/api/v2/` for testing
-  - `ISIC_SITE_URL` to the absolute URL of where this app will be served
-    - this is similar to [Webpack's `publicPath`](https://webpack.js.org/configuration/output#outputpublicpath)
-    - e.g. this value may be `https://beta.isic-archive.com/` for testing
   - `ISIC_AUTHORIZATION_SERVER` to the absolute URL of authorization server
     - e.g. this value may be `https://api-sandbox.isic-archive.com`
   - `ISIC_CLIENT_ID` to the client identifier